johnshumon/courses/mlops-with-cloud/lab-assignment-network-namespace-simulation.md

 network namespaces in Linux allow for the creation of isolated network environments within a single host.
 This assignment will help you understand how to create and manage multiple network namespaces and connect them using bridges and routing.

 ### main objective
-Create a network simulation with two separate networks connected via a router using Linux network namespaces and bridges.
+create a network simulation with two separate networks connected via a router using Linux network namespaces and bridges.

 ### required components